You are currently viewing Best Cloudways Alternatives to Consider in 2026 (Tested, Compared, and Ranked)

 Cons

-Also read: Best WP Engine Alternatives for 2026.
+Also read: our best WP Engine alternatives for 2026 guide.

-Pricing: DigitalOcean from $6/month + SpinupWP from $12/month Best for: WordPress users who want DigitalOcean infrastructure without the Cloudways surcharge
+Pricing: DigitalOcean from $6/month plus SpinupWP from $12/month Best for: WordPress users who want DigitalOcean infrastructure without the Cloudways surcharge

-This is the most direct “cut out the markup” move for current Cloudways users.
+This is the most direct cut-the-markup move for current Cloudways users.
 DigitalOcean sells its Droplets at retail: the basic plan is $6/month for 1 GB RAM, 1 vCPU, and 25 GB NVMe SSD.
 SpinupWP is a lightweight server control panel from the team at Delicious Brains that installs WordPress on any VPS and automates the annoying parts: Nginx configuration, SSL, server updates, caching, and backups.

 The combined monthly cost is often half of what you would pay on Cloudways for equivalent resources, and you get root access, unlimited sites per server, and complete control over your stack.
 The trade-off is that SpinupWP is not a full managed service.
 You still own the server.